Jimbly/timezone-mock/README.md

 of having the DST transition happen right at midnight, so code that sets a Date object to midnight on a particular day and then does operations on that Date object is especially vulnerable in that timezone.
-Europe/London is included as a timezone that is a positive offset from UTC.
+Europe/London is included as a timezone that is a positive offset from UTC, and Australia/Adelaide as one that has a large positive and non-integral offset (+9.5/+10.5).

 Status
 ======